Getting your computer to tell you the gradient of a function, without resorting to finite difference approximation.

 ceres-solver, (C++), the google least squares solver, is pretty good at this although mostly focussed on least-squares solutions to things.

-Theano, (python) supports autodiff as a basic feature and has a massive user base.
+Theano, (python) supports autodiff as a basic feature and had a massive user base, although it is now discontinued in favour of…

 Tensorflow (python, C++, go, java) is the same deal, has a massive user base plus the backing of Google.